CasperCBroeren/Sqruffle/readme.md

 This project is a test area for working in an event based enterprise environment.
 Below are design choices

-## No Object orientation
+## No Object orientation in domain
 One should avoid Object Orientation as much as possible.
-Composition over inherintance
+Composition over inherintance.
+Separate data from behavoir.
+Behavior is structured in consumers, listeners and reactors

 ## Structure
 Onion, N-tier, clean are all hard to grasp and multi interpertable terms.
 Best is to define your own and explain instead of asume